 Agent SDK

-@downcity/agent exposes two main SDK entry points:
+@downcity/agent currently exposes two main SDK entry points:

 • Agent: a local embeddable agent runtime